spacetimeengineer/mupy/README.md

 μpy (mupy) or python manufacturing utility is an extremely powerful new digital-twin technology implemented in the form of a python pip installable package which essentially empowers users with hardware-class-objects into the python scripting envornment. mupy posesses features such as hardware / system generation, assembly & operational simulation, metadata & resources renderings. mupy empowers the artist with speed.
 Get dangerous.

+- quintillions (of quintillions (of quintillions...) of identifiable 3D printable parts and even more assemblies.
+- programmatic representation ; For hardware & assemblies (of hardware and assemblies) within virtual 3D workspaces.
+- operational & assembly simulations (animations) with real time programmatic modification.
+- Integrateable with thousands of other technologies

 ## Note from the developer